 Canada’s largest communications company, Bell launched its next-generation fiber network service – Bell Fibe – in March 2012 in Québec City.
 The largest FTTH rollout of its kind in Canada, it will reach approximately 300,000 homes and businesses.
 Bell is investing more than $240 million to deploy FTTH and deliver popular and competitive new communications services in the region, including the latest broadband TV, Internet, and home phone services.

 “I am honored to be recognized by Corning and Lightwave for my contribution to Bell’s rollout of Fibe,” Parent said.
 “It was truly a team effort, so I especially look forward to sharing this great achievement with the incredible team I have the privilege of working with day in and day out to deliver Bell’s advanced fiber network to our customers.”

-“Michel demonstrates a technical mastery and commitment to quality that has inspired his team at Bell, just as his dedication can inspire all of us who work diligently to deliver FTTH benefits directly to end users,” said Kim Hartwell, senior vice president, Carrier Networks and Customer Experience, Corning Cable Systems.
+“Michel demonstrates a technical mastery and commitment to quality that has inspired his team at Bell, just as his dedication can inspire all of us who work diligently to deliver FTTH benefits directly to end users,” said Kim Hartwell, senior vice president, Carrier Networks and Customer Experience, Corning Optical Communications.
 “On behalf of everyone at Corning, I congratulate Michel on this honor.”

 “Michel is the third winner of the FTTXcellence Award from Canada, which confirms that optical access innovation is widespread in North America,” added Stephen Hardy, editorial director and associate publisher of Lightwave.
 “Other operators seeking to add the many benefits of FTTH technology to their networks would do well to follow the practices Michel and his team established.”